mojomojo1/bootkon/docs/TUTORIAL.md

 You can insert commands into the terminal using the following button on top of each code line in the tutorial:
 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>.
 The button will automatically open the terminal.
-Please make sure you are using the terminal of the editor and not
+Please make sure you are using the terminal of the IDE.

 Let's try: